NVIDIA/NeMo-Framework-Launcher/README.md

     --chunk_size=100 \
     --append-eod
 ```
-Which will generate files with output_document.bin and output_document.idx to use for reward model training.
+Which will generate files with `output_document.bin` and `output_document.idx` to use for reward model training.

 ##### 5.15.1.2 Reward Model Training
 <a id="markdown-reward-model-training" name="reward-model-training"></a>

-To launch reward model training we first need to start with a pretrained or finetuned nemo checkpoint.
-Our training_rm.yaml file has default configurations for the 2B model but feel free to use any model you like.
+To launch reward model training we first need to start with a pre-trained or fine-tuned nemo checkpoint.
+Our `training_rm.yaml` file has default configurations for the 2B model but feel free to use any model you like.
 An example command to begin training is:

 ```bash
 cd /opt/nemo-rlhf \